What to Know: OWCP Schedule Award

-While your doctor may not be used to having his or her professional opinion questioned, it is not uncommon with this process and this is why the detailed and specific report is necessary.
+While your doctor may not be used to having their professional opinion questioned, it’s not uncommon with this process and this is why the detailed and specific report is necessary.
 If your doctor is vague or ambiguous this can have a major impact on your case.

 Message us & find out if you qualify today!